128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-inherited    Inherit from router level config for application identification. disabled     Disable application identification.
+- inherited: Inherit from router level config for application identification.
+- disabled: Disable application identification.

 ## `configure authority service application-name`